Education and Social Work Menu

 - BC English 12/English 12 First Peoples with a minimum of 73% (or equivalent).

-- 25 hours of volunteer and/or work experience in a licensed group full day or half day program and under the supervision of a certified Early Childhood Educator.
-Volunteer and Work Experience Form
+- 25 hours of volunteer and/or work experience in a licensed group program (full day or half day) under the supervision of a certified Early Childhood Educator.

-- It is expected all applicants will attend an Applicant Readiness Interview (Information Session) with the ECE faculty.
+- Applicants attend a mandatory Applicant Readiness Information Session with the ECE faculty.

 Health and Safety Requirements

-Students that have met all educational and specific requirements will be requested to complete the following after acceptance:
+Students that have met all educational and specific admission requirements will be provided with the following forms to complete and return after acceptance to the program:

 Part time Students

 For students wishing to complete the ECE diploma program on a part-time basis, a limited number of spaces are available.
-Please indicate your interest in this option on your application form.
+Please indicate your interest in this option in the additional comments section of your online application form.

 Prior Learning Assessment and Recognition (PLAR)

-PLAR is a concept that permits the student to earn credit for post-secondary level knowledge regardless of where or how the learning occurred.
-A student may be assessed for prior learning for some of the courses in the ECE program.
-Applicants must meet all program prerequisites, and be admitted to the program prior to applying for PLAR.
-Please see the program ECE Program Coordinator for more information about PLAR.
+PLAR is a process that provides the possibility for a student to earn academic credits for post-secondary level knowledge learned through experiences gained in a non-classroom setting.
+A student can apply to be assessed for PLAR credits for some of the courses in the ECE diploma program.
+Prior to applying for PLAR credits towards ECE diploma program completion, applicants must meet all program prerequisites and be admitted to the program.
+Please contact the ECE Program Coordinator if you think your prior experiences may qualify you for PLAR credits.

 TRU Bachelor of Education (Elementary) Degree (BEd)